alexa/alexa-auto-sdk/MIGRATION.md

   - [Navigation Enhancements](#navigation-enhancements)
   - [Car Control Source File Relocation](#car-control-source-file-relocation)
   - [Code-Based-Linking (CBL) Handler in the Sample Apps](#code-based-linking-cbl-handler-in-the-sample-apps)

+## Migrating from Auto SDK v3.3.0 to v4.0.0
+This section provides the information you need to migrate from Auto SDK v3.3.0 to Auto SDK v4.0.0

+### Platform Interface Deprecation
+The C++ and Java platform interfaces are deprecated in favor of Alexa Auto Services Bridge (AASB).
+Auto SDK 4.0 replaces the platform interfaces with a new `MessageBroker` API for subscribing to and publishing AASB messages.
+Details to migrate your application to the `MessageBroker` API are [here.](./MIGRATION_TO_AASB_MESSAGEBROKER.md)

 ## Migrating from Auto SDK v3.2.1 to v3.3.0
 This section provides the information you need to migrate from Auto SDK v3.2.1 to Auto SDK v3.3.0